Chebakia (Moroccan Sesame Cookies)

 - 3 cups canola or vegetable oil (more or less depending on pot size)

 In a small bowl, dilute saffron threads into 2 tablespoons of warm water and set aside until needed.

 Grind all but 2 tablespoons of toasted sesame seeds in a food processor until powdery.
 Set 2 tablespoons aside to sprinkle over the cookies.

-In a medium bowl, whisk ground sesame seeds with flour, baking powder, salt, and spices.
+In a large bowl, whisk ground sesame seeds with flour, baking powder, salt, and spices.

 Add saffron water, egg, butter, vinegar, orange blossom water, and anise.
 Stir to combine.
 If the dough is too dry, add additional water, 1 tablespoon at a time, until the dough comes together.

 Knead the dough with your hands for five minutes, or so until the dough is pliable.
 You can also use a mixer if you prefer.
 Divide dough into 3 sections and cover with a dishcloth while you make the syrup.